19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Level.md

 Downtime is time spent by PCs not adventuring.
 They may be traveling on a ship, building a homebase, researching, crafting, or otherwise honing their skills to level up.

-Activities that state they can be done over a month of downtime can be done while leveling up.
+Activities that state they can be done over downtime can be done while leveling up.

+The DM decides how long downtime will be as determined by the pacing of the campaign.
+For more episodic games 1-6 months of downtime provides ample spacing for the PCs to have their own lives separate from adventuring.
+From campaigns with more urgency, downtime might only be a day or a week.

 ## Max Level